Fred Tatasciore

-Fred Tatasciore (/ˈtætəʃɔər/ TAT-ə-shor, /it/, born June 15, 1967) is an American voice actor who has provided voices in animated and live-action films, television shows, and video games.
+Fred Tatasciore (/ˈtætəʃɔər/ TAT-ə-shor, /it/; born June 15, 1967 or 1968) is an American voice actor who has provided voices in animated and live-action films, television shows, and video games.
 He is known for voicing the Hulk, Volstagg, and Beast in various Marvel media and Solomon Grundy and Bane in various DC media.
 Other characters he has voiced include Yosemite Sam, Taz, Michigan J. Frog, Soldier: 76, Shao Kahn, Dingodile and Kakuzu.
 From 2021 to 2024, he starred as the title character in the adult animated series Hit-Monkey.